ebonnal/streamable/README.md

 map(str, filter(lambda n: n % 2, range(1_000_000)))
 ```

 Operations have been [implemented](https://github.com/ebonnal/streamable/blob/main/streamable/iterators.py) with speed in mind.
-If you have any ideas for improvement, whether performance-related or not, an issue, PR, or discussion would be very much appreciated! 🙏 ([CONTRIBUTING.md](CONTRIBUTING.md))
+If you have any ideas for improvement, whether performance-related or not, an issue, PR, or discussion would be very much appreciated! ([CONTRIBUTING.md](CONTRIBUTING.md))

 ## `streamable.functions`

-The `Stream`'s methods are also exposed as functions in `streamable.functions`:
+The `Stream`'s methods are also exposed as functions in `streamable.functions`/`afunctions`:
 <details><summary style="text-indent: 40px;">👀 show snippet</summary></br>

 ```python